bozerkins/php-message-queue/README.md

 ```

 You can write to queue and read from queue.
 These are the basic operations.

+> NOTE that you can use this with multiple processes.
+The Message Stack uses flock(), so there shouldn't be a problem.

 ```php
 # write two messages
 $queue->write('my message');